BIMSBbioinfo/janggu/docs/tutorial.rst

    model.predict(DNA)

 which resemble the familiar keras methods.
-Janggo additinally offers features to simplify the analysis of the results through callback objects that you can attach when invoking
+Janggu additinally offers features to simplify the analysis of the results through callback objects that you can attach when invoking
 :code:`model.evaluate` and :code:`model.predict`.